 Find Help at Red Oak Recovery

 Red Oak Recovery offers a therapeutic environment that promotes whole-body healing.
-Individuals seeking treatment for cocaine addiction or other disorders can benefit from the empathetic, evidence-based approach our facility takes to substance abuse treatment.
+Individuals seeking treatment for cocaine addiction or other disorders can benefit from the empathetic, evidence-based approach our facility takes to substance use treatment.
 We offer a variety of programs and services, including: